Certifications: Wilderness First Responder, Lifeguard (Waterfront), First Aid, CPR/AED

 Areas of Expertise: Backpacking, Canoeing, Orienteering, Geocaching, Camping Philosophy

-Hobbies/Interests: Backcountry Cooking, Backcountry Photography, Film, US Education Policy, Steely Dan
+Hobbies/Interests: Backcountry Cooking, Backcountry Photography, Film, US Education Policy, Steely Dan, Les Mis

 Jules Hensel is a senior pursuing a degree in Industrial & Systems Engineering, as well as minors in both Psychology and Accounting.
 Through attending Camp Nebagamon in Wisconsin, he has explored the Superior Hiking Trail, Pictured Rocks, Porcupine Mountains, Isle Royale, Boundary Waters Canoe Area, and the Quetico, sometimes camping for fourteen days at a time.
 Outside the Midwest, he has scaled 14276-foot Mount Antero in Colorado and, of course, has participated in many SC Outfitters trips all over Southern California.
-This summer, Jules is back at Camp Nebagamon leading trips for 5th through 9th graders, ranging in length from 3 to 14 days.
+Over the past two summers, Jules led trips for 3rd through 9th graders back at Camp Nebagamon.
 Jules has also attended (but not competed in…yet) the Lumberjack World Championships in Hayward, WI for the past four years straight.

 On campus, he has served as President of the Delta Chi Fraternity as well as Team Leader on two Alternative Breaks (Orcas Island, WA and Thailand).
 He also is a member of Los Angeles Community Impact, consulting local nonprofits on their business problems.